 Hint: If there is an info icon next to a field, hover over the icon for more information on that field.
 The categories for the Universal Config settings are:

-- Adhoc Tasks Expiration (Days) - enter the number of days that ad hoc tasks will be retained on the device for drivers to reference.
+- Adhoc Tasks - enter the number of days that ad hoc tasks will be retained on the device for drivers to reference.
 Once this expiration is reached, the ad hoc task can not be reviewed on the device.
 The valid values are 1-30.
+You can also allow Adhoc Tasks to be seen as a tab on the mobile device.

 - Core App Settings - allows you to define options that the driver will have on the mobile device, such as whether the driver can add a stop, as well as what features may appear on the device.
 Hover over the tooltip icon for more information on each option.